Impact-Site-Verification: 59dd913e-d960-427c-8346-c2264d98dcae

 Most users complete their residential lease agreement in 10-15 minutes using our guided form.
 The document is generated instantly and ready for download in both PDF and DOCX formats.
 All Missouri-specific clauses are automatically included, saving you hours of legal research.

 In Missouri, security deposits are limited to 2 months rent.
+This is specified in Mo.
+Rev. Stat. § 535.300.
 Use our Missouri Security Deposit Calculator to ensure compliance with this legal limit.

 Our Research Methodology